After the Quake: "Honey Pie"

 After Sala's second birthday, Junpei learns that Takatsuki cheated on Sayoko with a co-worker, an affair that started before Sala was born; the two divorce months later.
 Junpei fills the void and is eventually told by Takatsuki that he should marry Sayoko; Junpei is unsure regarding whether it is the right thing to do.
 Two years later, the quake occurs while Junpei is in Barcelona but he returns to Tokyo as soon as possible; he does not, however, reach out to his parents who live near Kobe.

 Takatsuki is unable to join the three on their trip to the zoo due to him securing an interview in Okinawa at the last minute.
 Nonetheless, the three go and when Sala sees a bear, Junpei tells her a story about how it is Tonkichi, Masakichi's friend who catches salmon.
 Tonkichi was caught in a trap and that is the reason he is in the zoo rather than living in the wild.
 During dinner that night, Sala asks her mother to do the bra trick in which she takes off her bra with one hand and puts it back on; Sayoko refuses, but when Sala says she will go to sleep if she does it, Sayoko does it and sets a new time record.
 After Sala is asleep, she admits to Junpei that she did not put it back on.
 They then proceed to have intercourse on the living room couch and Junpei continually holds back on ejaculation, not wanting the moment to end.
-However before they can finish they are interrupted by Sala who abruptly wakes up and says she has had a bad dream, Sayoko proceeds to comfort her.
+However before they can finish they are interrupted by Sala who abruptly wakes up and says she has had a bad dream, as Sayoko proceeds to comfort her.
 That night, while Sayoko and Sala sleep together in the same bed, Junpei watches over them and decides that he will ask Sayoko to marry him when she wakes up.

 Adaptations

 BBC Radio 3 broadcast a dramatized adaptation of after the quake on September 16, 2007.
 The single 88 minute episode covered four of the six stories from the book: UFO in Kushiro, Thailand, Super-Frog Saves Tokyo and Honey Pie.

 Honey Pie and Superfrog Saves Tokyo have been adapted for the stage and directed by Frank Galati.
 Entitled after the quake, the play was first performed at the Steppenwolf Theatre Company in association with La Jolla Playhouse, and opened October 12, 2007 at Berkeley Repertory Theatre.

-A feature film of the story All God's Children Can Dance was released in 2007.